ucsd-cse29/fa25/src/week2/lab2.md

 **GitHub**: website that holds (repos)itories; can contribute and share with others

 # Part 2: SSH Keys on GitHub
+### Command to get the Github People repo
+`$ git clone git@github.com:Monip1/lab2-people.git`

 Recall from last lab how to log into your ieng6 account:

 <code>
 $ ssh <span class="code-replace-me" contenteditable>your account name</span>@ieng6.ucsd.edu